jwang-c/Postprocessing-using-LCuts/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
+Thanks for the support from Virginia Image and Video Analysis (VIVA) Lab.
 Thanks for the data and biological/chemical support from the Cell imaging at Nano scale Lab, University of Viriginia.